 Email questions or recipe requests to email@example.com.
 Follow me on Pinterest, YouTube, Instagram and Facebook.

 - 2 cups bread flour

-- 2 ½ tbs dry or fresh rosemary, crushed
+- 2 ½ tablespoons dry or fresh rosemary (crushed)

 - Mince the garlic and crush the dry rosemary or mince the fresh and place into a small bowl.